tylernewnoise/VulkanFun/README.md

 ```$ ./VulkanTut```

-If everything went well you should see a spinning galaxy:
+If everything went well you should see two spinning galaxies:
 ![galaxy_texure](screenshot.png)

 #### Credits